NorthForge3D/Northforge3D-Trident/README.md

 ---

 ## 📜 License
-This proof-of-concept repository will be released under the same fully open-source license (GNU V3) that the Trident used: once the fundamental design stabilizes and it is a working Dual Gantry printer.
+This proof-of-concept repository is released under a GNU V3 License: once the fundamental design stabilizes and it is a working Dual Gantry printer we will clarify what is Trident and what is Northforge3d.
+The license will remain the same.

 ---